input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 ### Follow the Satoshi

-At this moment electors have the seed (randomness we need).
-Now they have to select particular slot leaders for the next epoch.
+At this moment, electors have the seed (randomness we need).
+Now they have to select a particular slot leaders for the next epoch.
 This is where the Follow the Satoshi (FTS) algorithm comes into effect:

 ```